 Batman Gambit: Partially deconstructed.
 Naoto's works, but Kanji is furious at her for taking that sort of risk and is not shy about letting her know.
 Some other members of the team are definitely impressed, though, especially given the amount of detail she's able to remember from her own kidnapping.

 Beat Them at Their Own Game: A funny example: After Yosuke signs the girls up against their will for a beauty pageant, they respond by signing the protagonist, Yosuke, and Kanji up for the crossdressing pageant.
-Then it happens again when Yosuke enters Teddie in the contest as a last minute entry, and after he wins a position as a judge of the beauty pageant the girls are in, he declares there be a swimsuit portion, much to the girls' chagrin.

 An individual's shadow goes into berserk mode with a "You're not me!".